iman20004/WorldDataMapper/README.md

 # WorldDataMapper
-#### CSE316 Final Project
+###### CSE316 Final Project
-##### Authors: Iman Ali
+####### Authors: Iman Ali

-The WorldDataMapper is a web application for managing regional data that is organiz􏰑ed hierarchically􏰅.
-Users can organiz􏰑e and edit information about each region􏰒s' name, capital, leader and landmarks as w􏰆ell add further subregions
+The WorldDataMapper is a CRUD Web Application for managing regional data that is organiz􏰑ed hierarchically􏰅.
+Users can organiz􏰑e, edit and store information about each region􏰒s' name, capital, leader and landmarks as w􏰆ell add further subregions

+This application, developed as a full-stack MERN Web application is for entering and editing data associated with continents, nations and states all over the world.
+The program will let the user login to an online account, navigate existing hierarchically organized world regions, create a new region parented to an existing one, edit the data there, navigate to other regions, and store all created and edited work in an online database

 #### Use Cases